schmutzler/BetterBenchwarmer/README.md

 # BetterBenchwarmer

 BetterBenchwarmer extends the original Benchwarmer plugin for OpenRCT2.
 It automatically adds benches, litter bins and lamps to footpaths and can optionally place queue TVs.
-The plugin can run once on demand or keep building as you modify paths.
+When "Build as you go" is disabled, use the **Build all** button from the plugin menu to populate all paths at once.

 ## Installation